4 reasons why you need PR

 Aside from raising awareness, PR is a really good tool for building trust for your company.

 Customers need to trust and share the same values with the brands they do business with.
 Nothing builds and fosters this trust like PR.

 Credibility is an intangible asset that all companies desire, but organizations can’t simply advertise that they are credible, you have to earn it over the long-term.
 For example, have you ever seen the following statement before in some form?

 Who has said this about the company?
 Was it reported in the news?
 If not, then people will likely see straight through this attempt to appear credible.
 It’s much better to communicate your purpose.

 The earned media is a much more credible platform to share your story, message, and values.
 Over time, your positioning as a market leader and expert will grow over time and your stakeholders will recognize this.

 While PR doesn’t necessarily drive sales, people don’t buy products, they buy brands.
 They buy from who they know and who they have seen in the media that they trust.
 Using PR and marketing in tandem can drive great results.
-First someone connects with your brands as a result of your PR activities and then converts into a customers as a result of your marketing tactics.
+First someone connects with your brand as a result of your PR activities and then converts into a customer as a result of your marketing tactics.